-I screwed up, more than once.
-Ever since I’m allowed to hold an investment or trading account I fell down and got back up.
-I started in 2008 with Forex and over time I moved to stocks.
-In this decade of trading both stocks and Forex, some of the errors I made happened more than ones and cost me a pretty penny.
-Today, I want to share with you my 4 biggest lapses of judgment based on this experience.
+I screwed up more than once.
+Ever since I was allowed to hold an investment or trading account, I fell and got back up.
+I started in 2008 with Forex, and I moved to stocks over time.
+In this decade of trading both stocks and Forex, some of the mistakes I made happened more than once and cost me a pretty penny.
+Today, I want to share my 4 most significant lapses of judgment based on these experiences.

 You will most likely think something along the lines of: “how could you make such stupid mistakes?” while reading.
 You are right.
-I should know better of course, but alas, hindsight is 20/20.
-At least I can share my personal mistakes so you don’t make them as well.
-Some, if not all of these, might not be new to you and are tackled by others, but when it comes to learning from one’s own mistakes, you can never repeat it enough.
+I should know better, of course, but alas, hindsight is 20/20.
+At least I can share my mistakes, so you don’t make them as well.
+Some, if not all of these, might not be new to you and are tackled by others, but when it comes to learning from one’s own mistakes, you can never repeat them enough.

 So, without further ado, these are the mistakes I have made ever since I traded in both the stock and forex market.

-Some of them caused more financial damage than others but overall, they all impacted me one way or another.
+Some of them caused more financial damage than others, but they all impacted me overall.

 Being a worrywart